oliviak121/ShamzamProject/readME.md

     source venv/bin/activate
     ```

-3. Install dependenices for each service
+3. Install dependenices for each service:
     ```sh
     pip install -r requirements.txt
     ```

-4. For music identification service only: export your Audd.io API key (should be saved in an env.txt file in the service)
+4. For music identification service only: export your Audd.io API key (should be saved in an env.txt file in the service):
     ```sh
     export AUDD_API_KEY='your-key'
     ```

-5. Run the service flask app
+5. Run the service flask app:
     ```sh
     python app.py
     ```

-6. Deactivate the environemnt when done
+6. Deactivate the environemnt when done:
     ```sh
     deactivate
     ```